 - Identify individual developmental needs and implement customized coaching and mentoring to help students master new skills.

-- Remain up-to-date with current SAT and GRE guidelines, accommodating for changes.
+- Remain up to date with current SAT and GRE guidelines, accommodating changes.

-- Held one-on-one counseling meetings with students to improve academics and develop occupational skills.
+- Held one-on-one counseling weekly meetings with 10 students to improve academics and develop occupational skills.

 - Reviewed class material and helped students solve problems creatively, improving academic progress by 55%.

 - Advised students on course requirements and school policies.

-- Led small groups in extracurricular study sessions.
+- Led small groups in extracurricular study sessions three times per week.